uiuc-sst/PTgen/README.md

 If you encounter errors and fix them, you can save time by starting `run.sh` partway through: in the settings file, set `startstage` to one past your last successfully completed stage.

+## Redesign in progress

+Instead of `run.sh`:

+`cd test/prepare; ../../prepare.sh settings` builds `P.fst` and `L.fst` from only WS15 data.

+Then, `apply.sh` will read those FSTs, crowdsourced transcriptions for utterances in a new language L, and optional ground-truth transcriptions, to compute transcriptions in L and measure their word error rate.

 # How to run prebuilt tests